How Long Do I Need To Be Self-employed To Qualify For A Home Loan?

 One of our lenders can approve loans for people who have been self employed for between one and two years as long as they have been in the same line of work for some time and have at least one year’s financials for the new business.

 A good example of someone we can help would be a plumber with his own business, who has been operating one year, who was previously employed as a plumber for five years.

 If you’re concerned that your employment situation may make you ineligible for a home loan, please call us on 1300 889 743 or fill in our free assessment form.
-We specialise in helping self-employed people get mortgages with great rates!
+We specialise in helping self-employed people get home loan products with great rates!